mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

 The Browse tab in the Manage NuGet Packages can be used to search for and install NuGet packages into one or more projects.
 This tab is equivalent to the old Add NuGet Packages dialog.

-The latest stable NuGet package version is selected by default.
-This is now indicated by the version having `(latest stable)` appended in the New Version combo box on the right hand side of the dialog.
+The latest stable NuGet package version is now indicated by having **(latest stable)** appended on the right hand side of the dialog.

-To install a NuGet package to multiple projects:
+To install a NuGet package into multiple projects:

- - Right click the solution and select Manage NuGet Packages...
+ - Right click the solution and select **Manage NuGet Packages...**
  - Search for a NuGet package
- - Click the Add Package button
+ - Click the **Add Package** button
- - In the Select Projects dialog that is opened, select the projects where you want the NuGet package to be installed, and click OK
+ - In the Select Projects dialog that is opened, select the projects that you want the NuGet package to be installed, and click OK

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/ManageNuGetPackagesSolutionSelectProjects.png 'Manage NuGet Packages - Select Projects dialog' 'Manage NuGet Packages - Select Projects dialog' %}